Josef-Friedrich/phrydy/README.rst

      - ``iTunes v7.6.2``
    * - encoder_info
      - common
-     - encoder_info
+     - The name and/or version of the encoder used (a string, eg. "LAME 3.97.0").
+Only available for some formats (empty where unavailable)
      - ``LAME 3.92.0+``
    * - encoder_settings
      - common
-     - encoder_settings
+     - A guess of the settings used for the encoder (a string, eg. "-V2").
+Only available for the MP3 file format (empty where unavailable).
      - ``-b 255+``
    * - format
      - audio
-     - e.g., “MP3” or “FLAC”
+     - A string describing the file format/codec. e.g., “MP3” or “FLAC”
      - ``MP3``, ``FLAC``
    * - genre
      - common